Nuclear Physics PHYS4016

 - Academic Session: 2021-22

 - Available to Erasmus Students: Yes

-To provide students with an opportunity to develop insight into the key principles and applications of Nuclear Physics, and their relevance to current developments in physics.
+To provide students with an opportunity to develop insight into the key principles of Nuclear and Hadron Physics, and their relevance to current developments in physics.

 18 lectures, typically 2 lectures per week

 This course is normally only open to students who meet the requirements for entry, or progression, for a degree programme which includes Nuclear Physics as an elective or compulsory course.

 Nuclear Physics is an elective course for the following degree programmes:

 BSc (Honours) Physics, BSc (Honours) Combined Physics, BSc (Honours) Chemical Physics, BSc (Honours) Physics with Astrophysics, BSc (Designated) Physics, BSc (Designated) Combined Physics, BSc (Designated) Physics with Astrophysics, MSci Physics, MSci Theoretical Physics, MSci Physics with Astrophysics, MSci Chemical Physics with Work Placement

 Nuclear Physics is a prohibited course for the following degree programmes: